-YGN Collective was founded in 2018 by a mother-daughter team, Johanna and Morgan, who are passionate about working with artisan women in Myanmar and supporting local handicraft production.
+YGN Collective was founded by a mother-daughter team, Johanna and Morgan, who are passionate about working with artisan women in Myanmar and supporting local handicraft production.

-After her grandmother fled Myanmar in 1949, along with her mother and siblings, and was never able to return.
-Morgan moved to Myanmar in 2015 and in doing so was the first out of her family to return to the country since they had to leave.
+Johanna's mother fled Myanmar in 1949, along with her mother and siblings, and was never able to return.
+Morgan moved to Myanmar in 2015 and in doing so was the first out of her family to return to the country for over fifty years.
 One dry hot day before the rainy season, Johanna and Morgan had a chance encounter with exceptional artisans, who despite living with disabilities, produced beautiful jewellery.
 This gave them the idea of YGN Collective: to support artisans Myanmar wide.